|

 firms.
 However, we predict that the competitive advantage of strategic

-more organizations engage in it.
-Therefore, organizations which are the
+in it.
+Therefore, organizations which are the innovators or early adopters of

-innovators or early adopters of strategic planning in their industries should
+strategic planning in their industries should be more competitive, grow more

-be more competitive, grow more rapidly and attain larger market share.
-Late
+rapidly and attain larger market share.
+Late adopters and laggards will

-adopters and laggards will probably fall behind, be less competitive, and be
+probably fall behind, be less competitive, and be more likely candidates for

-more likely candidates for industry shake-outs.
-Strong competitive advantage
+industry shake-outs.
+Strong competitive advantage will remain for

-will remain for organizations which began their strategic planning earliest.
+organizations which began their strategic planning earliest.

 |

-rapidly growing Asian nation experienced a budget freeze imposed on the
+Ministry of Health in a rapidly growing Asian nation experienced a budget freeze

-wanted the National Family Planning Program, deemed of utmost importance in
+government nevertheless wanted the National Family Planning Program, deemed

-this over-populated, resource-scant country, to continue to meet its targets.
+of utmost importance in this over-populated, resource-scant country, to continue

-There was nearly a complete absence of program planning to pursue the
+to meet its targets.
+There was nearly a complete absence of program planning

-portfolio analysis and resource allocation to evaluate Program activities,
+resource allocation to evaluate Program activities, and then developed Target

-and then developed Target Setting, a first-of-its-kind application of linear
+Setting, a first-of-its-kind application of linear programming, to reallocate

-programming, to reallocate the national budget of the Program.
-In the
+the national budget of the Program.
+In

-as reckoned in terms of the number of births averted, by 85 percent with no increase
+productivity, as reckoned in terms of the number of births averted, by 85

-in the budget.
-Our Target Setting System was published and later applied in
+percent with no increase in the budget.
+Our Target Setting System was

-at least nine other countries.
+published and later applied in at least nine other countries.

 |